ilyafedotov-ops/TerraformManager/README.md

 ```

 The manager automatically loads `.env`, writes PID metadata under `logs/service-manager/`, and streams stdout/err to `logs/api-service.log` and `logs/frontend-service.log` so you can feed them into the same observability pipeline.

+- When you access the UI from another machine, the frontend now auto-detects the API host using the page's origin.
+Override the behavior with `PUBLIC_API_BASE` or set `PUBLIC_API_PORT` in `.env` if your backend is not running on port `8890`.

 - Optional tooling unlocks extra features:
   - [Terraform CLI](https://developer.hashicorp.com/terraform/cli) for `fmt` / `validate` integrations.